Amit Mishra (singer)

 Amit Mishra is an Indian singer, songwriter, voice actor and live performer.
-He became more well known after the release of the song "Bulleya" sung by him from the film "Ae Dil Hai Mushkil"; for his rendition of the song he won a Filmfare Award for new music talent, Screen Award for Best Male Playback and IIFA Award for Best Male Playback.
+He became well known after the release of the song "Bulleya" sung by him for the film Ae Dil Hai Mushkil.
+For his rendition of the song, he won a Filmfare Award for new music talent, Screen Award for Best Male Playback and IIFA Award for Best Male Playback.
 He got nominated for the same song in different award shows.
-He has also sung in some of Telugu, Bengali and Marathi films.
+He has also sung in some Telugu, Bengali and Marathi films.

 Early life

 Amit Mishra's father Devendra Prasad Mishra is a businessman and mother Geeta Mishra is a homemaker.
 Amit graduated in B.Com from Lucknow University and also learned music from Bhatkhande Music Institute located at Lucknow.
 Amit was also part of a band called TRISHNA in Lucknow.
-Along with his band, Amit got a chance to perform in "Idea Rocks India 2009" which was aired on Colours where Amit was the lead vocalist of the band.
+Along with his band, Amit got a chance to perform in Idea Rocks India in 2009 which was aired on Colors TV, where Amit was the lead vocalist of the band.
 They were among the top 4 bands in that season.

 Career

 Amit Mishra is a trained musician and a classical vocalist.
-He became recognized as a solo artist after lending his vocals to the album "eternal love" by Parthiv Shah.
+He became recognized as a solo artist after lending his vocals to the album Eternal Love by Parthiv Shah.
 Amit was also part of the MTV Unplugged Season 6.

-Mishra's most popular songs include "Sau Tarah Ke" from Dishoom, "Manma Emotion Jaage" from Dilwale, "Bulleya" from Ae Dil Hai Mushkil, "Seedha Saadha" from Commando 2.
+Mishra's most popular songs include "Sau Tarah Ke" from Dishoom, "Manma Emotion Jaage" from Dilwale, "Bulleya" from Ae Dil Hai Mushkil, and "Seedha Saadha" from Commando 2.
 He recorded a song for the film Tubelight called "Radio" along with Kamaal Khan.

 As well as singing he plays a number of musical instruments.
 He can compose songs and has also worked as an arranger from soft instrumental to remixes.
 Mishra has worked nationwide and lent his voice to movies, television advertisements and daily soap titles.

-Amit recorded "Rabba Ve", the track for popular daily soap opera of Star Plus, Iss Pyaar Ko Kya Naam Doon 3.
+Amit recorded "Rabba Ve", the track for daily soap opera airing on Star Plus, Iss Pyaar Ko Kya Naam Doon 3.